fostroll/corpuscula/doc/README_CDICT.md

 ## *Corpus Dictionary*

-The class `CorpusDict` parse training corpus and gather some statistics that can be used in further morphology processing pipeline.
+The class `CorpusDict` parses training corpus and gather some statistics that can be used in further morphology processing pipeline.
 Also, the class has methods to predict *POS*, *LEMMA* and *FEATS* tags of a word form based on that statistics.
 Further, that predictions can be used as a hints for more